BladeFireLight/WindowsImageTools/docs/en-US/New-UnattendXml.md

 ### EXAMPLE 1
 ```
 New-UnattendXml -AdminPassword 'P@ssword' -logonCount 1
+Create an an randomly named xml in $env:temp that will set the Administrator Password and autologin 1 time. outputing the path to the file
 ```

 ### EXAMPLE 2
 ```
 New-UnattendXml -Path c:\temp\Unattent.xml -AdminPassword 'P@ssword' -logonCount 100 -FirstLogonScriptPath c:\pstemp\firstrun.ps1
+Create an Unattend in at c:\temp\Unattend.xml that :,
+    Sets the Administrator Password
+    Sets the auto logon count to 100 (basicly every reboot untill you manualy logoff)
+    Call c:\pstemp\firstrun.ps1 for each new user's first logon
 ```

 ## PARAMETERS